gt-rios/firefox-syntax/README.md

 A syntax theme for [Atom](https://atom.io) based on the [Firefox DevTools](https://developer.mozilla.org/en/docs/Tools).
-This package includes different subthemes for alternate versions of the DevTools, and it supports all of the [Atom core languages](https://github.com/atom/language-examples#languages).
+This package includes subthemes — to replicate different versions of the DevTools — and it supports all of the [Atom core languages](https://github.com/atom/language-examples#languages).

 ![](https://cloud.githubusercontent.com/assets/17343833/16637508/1c155562-43a5-11e6-9312-379f59201638.gif)